 The goal of the Research Office is to make grants application processes efficient and effective for CEHS faculty members.

-to funding agency deadline for approval.
+to funding agency deadline for review and feedback.

 CEHS Research Office Mission Statement